This website is not intended for children and we do not knowingly collect data relating to children.

 We hold onto the answers you fill out on the ArtOpps submission forms.
 Specifically, we log your name, email address and your affiliated organisation or affiliated group.

-This one’s easy.
-We hold your email address and your newsletter preference.
+If you have only subscribed to our newsletter, we hold your email address and your newsletter preference.
 You can update your newsletter subscription or unsubscribe from our newsletter any time by clicking the unsubscribe link in our emails or emailing us at email@example.com.

 We may use the information you’ve given us to notify you about changes or upgrades to our service.
 In an anonymised way, we may include content viewed or searched for, page response times, lengths of visit, devices and browsers used, traffic data, and weblogs.
 It’s a long list, but this is all for statistical purposes used solely for improving our platforms and is not associated with your account.

-The personal account information that we hold is accessible strictly by ArtRabbit staff only, all of whom are under the legal obligation to refrain from disclosing this to third parties.
+The personal account information that we hold is accessible strictly by ArtRabbit staff only, all of whom are under a legal obligation to refrain from disclosing this to third parties.
 We don’t sell or rent information about you.

-Any party entrusted with your information, have provided their own privacy policies for processing data which we’ve linked to above.
+Any party entrusted with your information has provided their own privacy policies for processing data which we’ve linked to above.
 We further have agreements in place with every company or group we share data with, and we keep track of their GDPR compliance of cloud services and subprocessors.